milahu/collapseos/recipes/sms/README.md

 easiest way to get started which doesn't require soldering.
 Your next step after that would be to [build a PS/2 keyboard adapter!](kbd/README.md)

+## Slow initialization in emulation

+When running under the emulator, video initialization is slow, it takes several seconds.
+It's the emulator's fault.
+On real hardware, it's not as slow.

 [smspower]: http://www.smspower.org
 [everdrive]: https://krikzz.com
 [zasm]: ../../tools/emul